Petros89/Linux-Device/README.md

 	Running instructions:
 	----------------------
-        Open two terminals and navigate to "scullbuffer-xsme-s22-csci5103-01" directory where all the source files are located
+        Open two terminals and navigate to "scullbuffe" directory where all the source files are located
         Terminal1: ./producer 50 ITEM > TCASE1.out
 	Terminal2: ./consumer 50 ITEM >> TCASE1.out